 I don’t typically do logos in just black and white, because hello this is the internet and doing things in color costs the same as not, but I like this.

-Once Anne is ready to do a five-day website, we’ll use this as inspiration and find a new color scheme.
+Once Anne is ready to do a redesign, we’ll use this as inspiration and find a new color scheme.
 I see those little sparkles coming through in one color, then using that accent color elsewhere in the logo (maybe the whole word “gifter” or something).

 Here’s what I’d make her homepage look like: